doniaa3710/github-tutorial/README.md

 Undo add: after you've added a change, you can undo it using `git reset HEAD filename`
 Undo commit: after you've made a commit, undo it using `git reset --soft HEAD~1` to only undo a commit or `git reset HEAD~1` to undo a commit, add, and edit
 Undo push: after you've pushed to the remote undo it using `git reset --hard HEAD~1`

+---
+## Error handling

+* If you mistakenly use `git init` in your workspace, use `rm -rf .git` to go back into workspace first
+* If you are not in workspace, `cd filename` into it
+* You must add and commit before you push
+* If you have an untracked file when commiting, you most likely didn't use `git add .` before commiting
+* If (master) isn't going away in your terminal, use `git init` until you are back in workspace
+* If you incorrectly write a code that brings you to tht '>', then use Control C to corrupt or end the program